fightforthefuture/june11-widget/README.md

-# Red Alert for Net Neutrality Widget
+# June 11, 2018 Widget

-This is the source code for Battle for the Net's Red Alert for Net Neutrality widget.
-On May 9th, we're going to take back net neutrality.
-[Click here to learn more.](https://www.battleforthenet.com/redalert/)
+This is the source code for Battle for the Net's June 11 day of action widget.
+Net neutrality ends June 11th, but the fight has just begun.
+[Click here to learn more.](https://www.battleforthenet.com/)

 ## How to install the widget on your site

-Add this one line of JavaScript to any page, and you're good to go: ([**See the demo!**](https://www.fightforthefuture.org?redalert))
+Add this one line of JavaScript to any page, and you're good to go: ([**See the demo!**](https://www.fightforthefuture.org?widget=june11))

 ```html
 <script src="https://june11.battleforthenet.com/widget.js" async></script>